VenithNET/Dragon-Linux/content/about.md

 ## Is this a Linux distribution?

-Dragon Linux is a flagship distro [Fedora Asahi Remix](/fedora), which is a unoffical remix of Ubuntu Linux, and serves as both a polished end-user distribution and a reference for other distributions who wish to incorporate our work.
+Dragon Linux is a unoffical remix of Ubuntu Linux, and serves as both a polished end-user distribution and a reference for other distributions who wish to incorporate our work.

 ## How will this be released?